-The participant must not sign the informed consent form until fully understanding the information contained in the informed consent, including visit procedures.
+The participant must not sign the informed consent form until she fully understands the information contained in the informed consent, including visit procedures.
 Site SOPs should explain the procedures that study staff members are responsible for implementing to ensure that each participant understands the screening process and the study prior to signing the study informed consent form, respectively, and undertaking any study procedures.

-A comprehension assessment should be conducted and documented prior to a participant signing the ICF.
-This assessment should occur after the participant has completed the informed consent discussion described above and before the participant is asked to sign the ICF.
-It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-038 to make good judgments about the potential participants' understanding of the required information.
+A comprehension assessment should be conducted and documented prior to a participant signing the informed consent form.
+This assessment should occur after the participant has completed the informed consent discussion described above and before she is asked to sign the informed consent form.
+It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-029/IPM 039 to make good judgments about the potential participants' understanding of the required information.